 A man came to the Prophet and said, ‘O Messenger of God!
 Who among the people is the most worthy of my good companionship?
 The Prophet (PBUH) said: Your mother.
 The man said, ‘Then who?’
 The Prophet said: Then your mother.
 The man further asked, ‘Then who?’
 The Prophet said: Then your mother.
 The man asked again, ‘Then who?’
 The Prophet said: Then your father.
 (Bukhari, Muslim) Source: The Importance of Mother in Islam.

 Saying all this, I definitely thank all the men who are trying to help me out one way or another.
-Make sure to share this post with your friends or family members because this is a very challenging topic; and, its not only hurting the women but also dismantling the structure and progress of religious places like Churches and Masjids.
-For example, I have been able to stop many bullies without training or with really less training.
-How am I doing this?
-Shouldn’t the men be wondering how I am accomplishing all this?
-Shouldn’t they focus more on success cases like mine to read the rest of the women and use their skills to protect the societies and households?
+Make sure to share this post with your friends or family members because this is a very challenging topic; and, this issue is not only hurting the women but also dismantling the structure and progress of religious places like Churches and Masjids.
+Men can learn a lot from women; and, they should be doing exactly that, as humbly as possible.
 Read “Lucid Dreams Suggest That Women Should Be Leaders In Peacebuilding” to see why I think women should be paid really well for all their services including peacebuilding.

 Before I leave, I must point out to you that the screenshot of this conversation shows that these text messages were exchanged on August 28, 2018.
-And, the RIS conference took place in Dec, 2018.
+And, the RIS conference took place from Dec 21, 2018 till Dec 23, 2018 at the Metro Toronto Convention Centre.
 This conversation is somehow tying into how the #MeToo campaign was handled at the 2018 RIS conference.
 This is an example of Telepathy or Precognition.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.